WCSCourses/GenEpiLAC2023/Manuals/Intro_to_Linux/Intro_to_Linux.md

 man ls
 ```

-Below you can find a list of frequently used commands for you to start familiarising with them:
+Below you can find a list of frequently used commands for you to become familiar with them:

 | Command | What it does |
 | ------ | ------------ |